 I’d forgotten how it feels.
 The morning after.
 The sore head, the dry mouth, the general grogginess.
-Waking up feeling a little disoriented as to how you got to bed & thinking did that really happen last night?
+Waking up feeling a little disoriented as to how you got to bed and thinking did that really happen last night?
 The feeling of having had a great time mixed with the slight dread of the effort now required to proceed with the day ahead.

-I know I didn’t have 5 glasses of prosecco washed down with a rum & coke and then that tequila shot someone thought was a great idea when the DJ played La Bamba, so why do I feel like I did?
+I know I didn’t have 5 glasses of prosecco washed down with a rum and coke and then that tequila shot someone thought was a great idea when the DJ played La Bamba, so why do I feel like I did?
 What I actually did last night was perform in a two hander 90 minute show but somehow it still feels like I went out on the razz.
 This is my first show of this length for almost 2 years and I’d quite forgotten the energy required to do it.

 Last night was my first show of the current work Desert Island Flicks with the fabulous Sarah, co-artistic director of the company.
-Rehearsals were spread throughout January & having focused my energy on learning the show I’d given no thought as to how I might feel today.
+Rehearsals were spread throughout January and having focused my energy on learning the show I’d given no thought as to how I might feel today.
 Well why would I?
 I’m not paid to think about today.
 Today isn’t the important bit, last night was.
 Only we have got another show tonight…

 I feel hungover.
 Did I mention that?

-I remember touring The Little Love Cabaret in 2018 & wandering around Diss in Norfolk when we had a run of shows down there.
+I remember touring The Little Love Cabaret in 2018 and wandering around Diss in Norfolk when we had a run of shows down there.
 A lovely little town.
-Rhiannon one of the guest artists found a skirt in a charity shop & suggested I buy it.
+Rhiannon one of the guest artists found a skirt in a charity shop and suggested I buy it.

 My PSH’s were just as bad at 20 as they are at 30.
 What I’m saying here is that I’d forgotten from the last tour how they feel and actually that they are even a thing.
 Now I know they are definitely a thing.
 For me anyway.
-I’ve done shows since then but they’ve been day time performances at festivals & in care homes, scratch nights & generally just smaller shows with a lot less gear.
+I’ve done shows since then but they’ve been day time performances at festivals and in care homes, scratch nights and generally just smaller shows with a lot less gear.

 I can’t believe how rough I feel.
 I’ve got blurry eyes.
-I was once told the amount of adrenaline performers can use on stage and the affect it has is equivalent to being in a minor car crash.
-I totally believe that.
-Sounds dramatic (and might piss off people who’ve experienced a minor car crash because we’re inflicting this on ourselves) but then again we do deal in the dramatics don’t we darlings?
+I was once told the amount of adrenaline performers can use on stage and the effect it has is equivalent to being in a minor car crash.
+Sorry people who’ve experienced minor car crashes, but I totally believe that.
+Dramatic yes, but then we do deal in the dramatics don’t we darlings?

 Last night I got home at midnight.
 Had a cup of tea, 2 slices of toast & a cream egg.
-A shower, where I spent at least 4 minutes scrubbing my stage lipstick off & got into bed at 1am.
-I woke up at 8.45am & assuming I was in a deep sleep by 1.30 (who are we kidding, deep sleep by 10 past more like) that gives me a total of 8.15 hours sleep.
+A shower, where I spent at least 4 minutes scrubbing my stage lipstick off and got into bed at 1am.
+I woke up at 8.45am and assuming I was in a deep sleep by 1.30 (who are we kidding, deep sleep by 10 past more like) that gives me a total of 8.15 hours sleep.
 The recommended daily amount and then some.

 Theres the get in & the get out.
 Unloading the van.
 Lifting the tech boxes.
 Carrying lighting stands.
 Assembling the stage.
 Tying the curtain.
 Hoisting the curtain rail.
 Placing the cinema chairs.
 Hooking the TV screen.
 Setting the props.
 Nervous poo.
 Walk through.
 Run through.
 Nervous poo.
 Warm up.
 Hair.
 Make Up.
 Nervous poo.
 Costume.
 Set, ready, match, Go.
 Bow.
 Quick bite.
 Quick drink.
 Change.
 Tidy the props.
 Unhook the TV.
 Remove the cinema chairs.
 Lower the curtain rail.
 Untie the curtain etc in reverse order…

-Yep, thats showbiz baby!
+Yep, that’s showbiz baby!
 And I love it.